 A common cause of heel pain is a condition called plantar fasciitis, which may be referred to as heel spur syndrome if a spur is detected.
 There are several possible causes for heel pain, including stress fractures, tendinitis, arthritis, nerve irritation, or in some cases a cyst, so it’s essential to have the cause of heel pain diagnosed by a specialist foot and ankle surgeon.
-Podiatrists Christopher O. Cook, DPM, FACFAS, and Kyle Nay, DPM, at the San Juan Foot and Ankle Center, with offices in Montrose and Delta, Colorado, have extensive specialist experience in treating a range of foot and ankle conditions including plantar fasciitis; so if foot pain is causing you problems, call the office today or book an appointment online.
+Podiatrist Christopher O. Cook, DPM, FACFAS, at the San Juan Foot and Ankle Center, with offices in Montrose and Delta, Colorado, have extensive specialist experience in treating a range of foot and ankle conditions including plantar fasciitis; so if foot pain is causing you problems, call the office today or book an appointment online.

 There’s a band of tissue called the plantar fascia that extends from heel to toe and supports the foot’s arch.
 Plantar fasciitis occurs when the fascia is irritated and becomes inflamed, causing heel pain.